-In Fall 2012, after his first year in graduate school, he returned from a summer internship at the Department of Energy's National Renewable Energy Lab (NREL) to discover that he was asked to teach his first CS class at UGA as part of his graduate teaching assistantship -- he accepted the offer, and the first class he taught was Software Development (CSCI 1302).
-By 2015, he was a full-time instructor (part-time graduate student), and, in 2016, he received the department's Outstanding Faculty Teaching Award in 2016 after only one year of full-time teaching.
-In Fall 2017 -- the same semester when he defended his doctoral dissertation, he was hired as a Lecturer.
+In Fall 2012, after his first year in graduate school, Dr. Cotterell returned from a summer internship at the Department of Energy's National Renewable Energy Lab (NREL) to discover that he was asked to teach his first CS class at UGA as part of his graduate teaching assistantship -- he accepted the offer, and the first class he taught was Software Development (CSCI 1302).
+In 2015, he transitioned to a full-time Instructor (part-time graduate student) and won the department's Outstanding Faculty Teaching Award in 2016 after only one year of full-time teaching.
+In Fall 2017 -- the same semester when he defended his doctoral dissertation, Dr. Cotterell was rehired at the rank of Lecturer.
 Since then, he has received the department's Teaching Excellence in Computer Science Award multiple times (Spring 2018, Spring 2020) and was promoted to the rank of Senior Lecturer in 2021.
 Dr. Cotterell was also selected as a 2018–2019 UGA Faculty Online Learning Fellow, a 2018–2019 UGA Faculty Writing Fellow, and a 2019-2020 UGA Teaching Academy Fellow.

-Dr. Cotterell is currently a Senior Lecturer in UGA's Department of Computer Science at the UGA School of Computing and Director of the Computer Science Undergraduate Assistant (CSUA) Experiential Learning Program and the UGAHacks Hackers Experiential Learning Program.
-He also serves as Course Coordinator for lower-division CS courses, chairs the department's curriculum committee (2021), and is a member of the University Council.
+Dr. Cotterell is currently a Senior Lecturer in UGA's Department of Computer Science at the UGA School of Computing and Director of both the Computer Science Undergraduate Assistant (CSUA) Experiential Learning Program and the UGAHacks Hackers Experiential Learning Program.
+He also serves as Course Coordinator for Lower-Division CS courses, chairs the department's curriculum committee (2021), and is a member of UGA's University Council.

 Ph.D. in Computer Science, University of Georgia, 2017